 We couldn’t get it out the door let alone down the stairs.
 In the end, the couch, despite all its coolness, it couldn’t find its next home.
-We literally had to to take a hammer to it and shatter the bottles down the center.
+We literally had to take a hammer to it and shatter the bottles down the centre.
 We managed to split it into two couch chairs, and at least we could get those out.

 Those hammer blows, echoed long after in my mind.
 How to build practical furniture from bottles?
 Furniture that, despite the weight and fragility of glass, could be moved.
 The solution came as we moved into using circular bottles in our bottle construction.

 Circles, when combined, make hexagons and triangles!
 Hexagons fit together two dimensionally just like honey comb.
 While, three dimensionally Hexagons and triangles fit together just like LEGO.

 Modular design fulfils the essential principle of Regenerative Design, that creations must be Cradle-to-Cradle.
 In other words, that the next life of the creation is built in, so that when the object comes to its end, it doesn’t have to be trashed, but can instead be reused over and over.
 Milstein modules, either in glass or plastic bottles, are just this at two levels: one you can build over and over with the modules them, and second, the silicone joining bond, is such that it can be cut with a knife– and the bottles them cycled out to be used as a brick for cob construction.

 At this point Ecobricks had really taken off in the region where I was living.
 We had got it into the school system, and suddenly hundreds of schools had hundreds of ecobricks that they didn’t know quite what to do with.
 You can use ecobricks for outdoor cob constructions, but it takes hundreds or thousands of ecobricks, and more effort and coordination.
 We needed a quick and easy output for ecobrickers.
 It was then that I made my first Ecobrick Milstein module.